Skip to content

 A function for outputting a timecode signal from MeasureLab.
 After performing settings in this tab and pressing Enable Generator, a timecode sound will flow from the audio output.

-Link Stereo Output: A checkbox in the center of the main screen.
-When this is enabled, the generator settings of one channel (Source) are copied to the other, and exactly the same timecode is output from both left and right.
+• Link Stereo Output: A checkbox in the center of the main screen.
+When enabled, one channel is treated as the source and the same timecode is output from both left and right.

 Calibration